msimecek/Image-Recognition-HoL/1-Face.md

 CreatePerson expects group ID in the URL and person's name in body.

 1. Press **F5** and run the API again.
-2. In **Postman** send a new POST request to `http://localhost:5000/api/group/customers/person` with body of type **application/json** and content your name (e.g. `"Martin"`).
+2. In **Postman** send a new POST request to `http://localhost:5000/api/group/customers/person` with body of type **application/json** and content of your name (e.g. `"Martin"` - including quotes).
 3. The API should return status *201 Created* and new person's ID in the body. **Copy this GUID and store it somewhere.**

 The last step before training is to add person's faces to the collection.
-For that we'll create another method in our API.
+For that we'll create yet another method in our API.

 ```c#
 [Route("api/group/{groupId}/person/{personId}/faces")]